JHeroGR/ruby-sinatra-starter-app/README.md

 - about     -> The About template
 - contact   -> The Contact template
 - not_found -> The Not Found Template, it has its own layout built, feel free to modify it if you like.
-- error_layout -> This special template is used instead of the default template to render the not_found.erb
+- error_layout -> This special template is used instead of the default template to render the not_found.erb (credit goes to [rockdog](https://github.com/rockdog) for the feedback)

 The `Gemfile` and `Gemfile.lock` which are generated after you run the command `bundle init`.
 You will need the Gemfile if you wish to deploy your web application.